Trains from Venice

 Back to top

-Venice to Prague, Cesky Krumlov & the Czech Republic
+Venice to Prague & the Czechia

 Option 1, Venice to Prague via the Venice-Vienna sleeper - comfortable, safe & time-effective with a chance to see Vienna on the way